edelmaenner/edelgames/readme.md

 <hr>

-Now add the exported game instance (`advancedMemory`) to the list of modules contained in `app/frontend/src/modules/ModuleList.tsx`
-And the path to your main scss file (`Advancedmemory.scss`) to the scss file in `app/frontend/src/modules/Modules.scss`
+Now add the exported game instance (`advancedMemory`) to the list of modules contained in `app/frontend/src/modules/ModuleList.tsx` and the path to your main scss file (`Advancedmemory.scss`) to the scss file in `app/frontend/src/modules/Modules.scss`